cybros-network/cybros-network/statescan/README.md

 ## Use

-By default, backend API use the port `5010`, and website use the port `3000`.
+By default, backend API uses the port `5010`, and website uses the port `3000`.
-If the deployment intents to expose to the Internet, you should reverse proxying these ports.
+If the deployment intents to expose to the Internet, set a reverse proxy for these ports.

-## TODO

-- Wait `scan-meta` open source
-  - Current indexing is slow